The equifibered approach to $\infty$-properads: Commutative monoids and equifibered maps

 \begin{example} Suppose we are given a group-like commutative monoid $G$ and a morphism $f\colon M \to G$.
 Since equifibered and contrafibered maps form a factorization system there is a factorization $f\colon M \to G' \to G$ where the first map is contrafibered and the second map is equifibered.
 However, \cref{lem:eqf-grouplike} implies that the second map is an equivalence.
 Consequently, any morphism into a group-like commutative monoid is contrafibered. \end{example}

-\begin{lem} For every commutative monoid $M$ the full subcategory $\CMon_{/M}^\eqf \subset \CMon_{/M}$ on the equifibered maps is closed under all limits and under sifted colimits.
-If $M$ is a free commutative monoid, then this subcategory is in fact closed under arbitrary colimits. \end{lem} \begin{proof} First, we note that because equifibered maps are the right-class of a factorization system the inclusion $\CMon_{/M}^\eqf \subset \CMon_{/M}$ is a right adjoint \cite[Observation 2.3.6]{envelopes} and hence preserves all limits.
+\begin{lem} For every commutative monoid $M$ the full subcategory $\CMon_{/M}^\eqf \subset \CMon_{/M}$ on the equifibered maps is closed under small limits and under sifted colimits.
+If $M$ is a free commutative monoid, then this subcategory is in fact closed under small colimits. \end{lem} \begin{proof} First, we note that because equifibered maps are the right-class of a factorization system the inclusion $\CMon_{/M}^\eqf \subset \CMon_{/M}$ is a right adjoint \cite[Observation 2.3.6]{envelopes} and hence preserves all limits.